tr8dr/tr8dr.github.io/_posts/2021-04-12-PeggedLiquidity.markdown

 - non-deterministic transactions (required K blocks to verify transaction, much like bitcoin)
   * by non-deterministic mean that addition of a transaction to a block does not guarantee the transaction;
-    rather the transaction can be assured after a certain number of blocks are added on the branch with the transaction.
+    rather the transaction can only be assured after a certain number of blocks are added on the branch with the transaction.
   * this increases latency substantially
 - scalability concerns (perhaps mitigated with side-chains)